quanterall/PureScriptMaterials/basics/01-values-and-functions.md

 myChar :: Char -- A single character myChar = '$'

-myFloat :: Number -- Always written with a decimal point in PureScript myFloat = 1337.0
+myNumber :: Number -- Always written with a decimal point in PureScript myNumber = 1337.0

 myBool :: Boolean -- `true` or `false` myBool = false